-- CONSULT-II is a hand-held type tester.
-When it is connected with a diagnostic connector equipped on the vehicle side, it will communicate with the control unit equipped in the vehicle and then enable various kinds of diagnostic tests. - Refer to "CONSULT Operator's Manual" for more information.
+CONSULT-II is a hand-held type tester.
+When it is connected with a diagnostic connector equipped on the vehicle side, it will communicate with the control unit equipped in the vehicle and then enable various kinds of diagnostic tests.

+• Refer to "CONSULT-II Software Operation Manual" for more information.